Sample BVI Itinerary

 The only morning we don’t recommend a leisurely start and suggest a slightly earlier breakfast, still à la carte choices, but in order to get you to the beach by the latest 10:30.
 Ashore there are a few options.
 Head out to Loblolly beach with your snorkel gear in an open air safari taxi or guests are encouraged to rent out a scooter from a local company.
 You will have an absolute blast!
 It is very simple to pick up and the roads are smooth and easy to handle.
 It’s a fantastic sense of freedom to zoom around on your own wheels as we drive the 20 minutes to the beach.
-Lunch is served picnic style and guests can enjoy what must be one of the most stunning spots on the planet.
-Big Bamboo Bar and Restaurant are also operational and locals always appreciate the support.
-2:30 is the cut off time, unless guests would prefer to spend another night in Anegada and as always we are completely flexible and try our best to match the itinerary to the mood.
-Otherwise pack up time and the scooter trip back to the yacht.
-From here we sail down to Guana Island and spend the night in White Bay or Lee Bay Great Camanoe, depending on the weather.
+Lunch is can be served upon your return or you can enjoy some local conch at a beach restaurant.
+Guests can enjoy what must be one of the most stunning spots on the planet.
+Big Bamboo Bar and Restaurant, Cow Reck Beach, Anegada Beach Club are just a few to mention and unless guests would prefer to spend another night in Anegada and as always we are completely flexible and try our best to match the itinerary to the mood.
+Otherwise pack up and take the taxi scooter trip back to the yacht.
+From here we sail down to Guana Island and spend the night in White Bay or Lee Bay, Great Camanoe, depending on the weather.